TonyMckes/musik-landing/README.md

-# GameStack - Practice Project
+# Musik Landing - Practice Project

 Frontend built as practice, For this project I used [Vite](https://vitejs.dev/) as build tools and [Splide](https://splidejs.com/) for all the slides.